31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

 This question is usually asked to job seekers applying for managerial positions.
-The question is meant to test whether one’s managerial style is applicable to the company and whether indeed you make a good manager or not.
-Many companies today, prefer less dictatorial leaders and leaders that allow teamwork and group participation.
+It is meant to test whether one’s managerial style is applicable to the company and whether one makes a good manager or not.
+Many companies today prefer less dictatorial leaders and leaders who allow teamwork and group participation.
 However, knowing whether the company’s culture is more traditional than modern will help you give a much more relevant answer.

-Sample response: I prefer a more participative kind of managerial style.
-I would prefer that team members take part in the company decisions that are made.
-By allowing for employee participation the company is able to implement decisions that employees relate more with and therefore will not resist.
+I prefer a more participative managerial style.
+I would prefer that team members take part in company decisions.
+By allowing for employee participation, the company is able to implement decisions that employees relate more to and, therefore, will not resist.

 20. Explain a situation in which you practice leadership: